GlassesMita/TMI-Mod-Manager/README_en.md

 - [x] **Multi-language Support**: Supports Chinese, English, Japanese, and other languages.
 If you don't have the file you need, you can translate it manually.
 - [x] **Window Title Modification**: Automatically modify window titles for easier identification.
 - [x] **Shortcut Control**: Quickly perform operations with built-in keyboard shortcuts.
+- [x] **Speak UI Text**: When you right click the the text, you will listening the sound of this text.
 - [ ] **User-Friendly Interface**: Simple and intuitive user interface for easy operation.
 - [ ] **Compatibility Check**: Automatically check compatibility between mods to avoid conflicts.
 - [ ] **Xbox Controller Support**: Use an Xbox controller to control the entire user interface.